DiabloSerpent/simple_sudoku_generator/README.md

   Idk what a convenient solution to it would be tho.
 - figure out a more convenient way to manage the type difference b/t usize and CellSize
-- use Self instead of Sudoku for rules in Sudoku::RULE_ORDER